Sylvia Park: Military use

 During the Second World War the United States Joint Purchasing Board contracted the New Zealand Public Works Department to construct storage facilities on a 21.77 ha site that had originally been part of the Sylvia Park Stud.
 48 storehouses, each 46 x 37 m, were constructed between April 1943 and May 1944.
 The 48 buildings were linked by a system of interconnecting sealed roads and serviced by a 3.2-km railway siding, built onsite.
 The total cost of the stores, the largest built in Auckland, was £425,922 (around $34,000,000 in 2011).

 As the United States Forces reduced their presence after the war the New Zealand Army began to occupy the site from 1946 as a storage area with full occupancy achieved in 1948.
 During its time at a New Zealand Military installation Sylvia Park would be the home to a number of units including a RNZAOC Vehicle Depot, a RNZEME Field Workshop and a RNZAMC Field Hospital.
-By 1992 the site had outlived it usefulness as a military installation and the New Zealand government sold the Sylvia Park site for $7 million.
+By 1992 the site had outlived its usefulness as a military installation and the New Zealand government sold the Sylvia Park site for $7 million.
 The buildings, which gradually became empty, were demolished for the shopping mall.

 The Waitangi Tribunal called the sale of Sylvia Park "a fraud by any fair law".